smartcontractkit/full-blockchain-solidity-course-py/chronological-issues-from-video.md

 This file will list issues/updates by timestamp.
 If you have an issue that you don't see here, please make an issue on this repo.

+## Faucet Issues
+- If you have any issues with a faucet, please try another testnet.
+You'll have to update some contract addresses based on the testnet you're working on.
+You can find the [most up to date faucets here.](https://docs.chain.link/docs/link-token-contracts/)

 ## Lesson 3:
 - [2:37:05](https://youtu.be/M576WGiDBdQ?t=9425) Kovan vs Rinkeby
   - Our `FundMe.sol` needs to be deployed to the *rinkeby* chain to work, but if you go to try the price feeds from the Chainlink docs using the remix link, that one has the *kovan* price feeds in it, so needs to be deployed to kovan.